Resource capacity planning software – buyers guide

 Resource planning, forecasting and reporting in one place.
 We help you get the most from your projects and people.

-5. Flexible reporting
+Flexible reporting

 Most resource capacity planning solutions just include a range of canned reports.
-But what you really need is the ability to build your own reports and analysis.
+But what you really need is the ability to build your own reports and analysis

-Trying to predict what reports you will need to manage your resources is near impossible.
+Trying to predict what reports you will need to manage your resources is nearly impossible.
 So you need the flexibility to build your own reports and analysis.
 So look for tools with a report builder built in.

 Report fields